-This is not a sports website.
-It is a website about sports journalism, for sports journalists, and by sports journalists.
+This is a website about sports journalism, for sports journalists, and by sports journalists.

-When the Sports Journalists’ Association was formed in a pub off Fleet Street in 1948, its founders could not have envisaged how the business would change over the coming decades.
+When the Sports Journalists’ Association was formed in a pub off Fleet Street in 1948, its handful of founders could not have envisaged how the business – our business – would change over the coming decades.
 And the SJA has endeavoured to adapt and grow to reflect those changes.

-This has been especially important in recent years, when the rate of change across our business has been faster than ever before.
+This has been especially important in recent years, when the rate of change in the media has been faster than ever before.

-In 2012, we worked alongside 10,000 busy colleagues from around the world in an Olympic Park built with a £9.3 billion budget.
-We had worked with LOCOG on the media facilities on offer, some of our members worked behind the scenes in the press offices, and as at every Games, one of our number served as media liaison for the British Olympic Committee.
+At the London 2012 Olympic Games, we worked alongside 10,000 busy colleagues from around the world in an Olympic Park built with a £9.3 billion budget.
+We liaised with LOCOG on the media facilities on offer, some of our members worked behind the scenes in the press offices, and one of our number served as media liaison for the British Olympic Association.

 The SJA website tries to reflect the changes in our business in its daily news coverage, while also supporting the organisation’s ever-increasing range of activities.

-The SJA also publishes a comprehensive Yearbook which includes profiles of all members, and which is distributed to everyone within our rapidly growing membership, plus major sports desks and the country’s leading PR agencies.
+The SJA also produces a comprehensive yearbook which includes profiles of all members, and which is distributed to everyone within our rapidly growing membership, plus major sports desks and the country’s leading PR agencies.

-Our other events include headline-making lunches with leading figures from sport, plus occasional Sporting Question Times, Masterclasses with leading sports journalists sharing their career tips, and outright social events at golf, cricket and horse racing.
+Our other events include headline-making lunches with leading figures from sport, plus occasional Sporting Question Times, and outright social events at golf, cricket and horse racing.

 Membership of the SJA embraces all branches of the business, but is still strictly restricted to British-based professional journalists.
 Students, PRs and others who are interested in SJA membership but perhaps do not quite fulfil all the requirements are invited to apply for associate membership.